Meng3www/PPlusPlus/logFile.md

 - rationality is later used as an index in numpy.ndarray in `bayesian_agents.joint_rsa.py`
     > scores.append(out[world.target,world.rationality,world.speaker])

     while non-int cannot be an index.
-Once it's converted into int, there is index out of bound error.
+Once it's converted into int, there is an index out of bound error.

 issue "Dataset": `utils.test_data.py`
 - multiple variables without initiation. possible missing files/folders